 - reviewing the national programme of delivering Alcohol Brief Interventions (ABIs) including efforts to assess their quality.

 ABIs are short, evidence-based, structured, and non-confrontational conversations about alcohol consumption.
-Guidance for the delivery of ABIs is set out in ‘The Local Delivery Plan Standard: Alcohol Brief Interventions National Guidance 2018-19 (external website).
+Guidance for the delivery of ABIs is set out in ‘The Local Delivery Plan Standard: Alcohol Brief Interventions National Guidance 2018-19 (external site).

 It is the responsibility of Scotland's 30 Alcohol and Drug Partnerships to commission treatment services to meet the needs of their resident populations.
-This is done in line with the Framework for Local Partnerships on Alcohol and Drugs (external website), which clarifies the roles, responsibilities and accountability of all bodies involved in tackling alcohol and drugs problems.
+This is done in line with the Framework for Local Partnerships on Alcohol and Drugs (external site), which clarifies the roles, responsibilities and accountability of all bodies involved in tackling alcohol and drugs problems.